3 Days in Dublin | The Ultimate Itinerary for First-Time Travelers

 Following the day trip, we were ready to hit the town for our last night in Dublin.
 We had eaten dinner at this wonderful pizza place in Galway to it was time to visit the bars when we got back.

-Additional Things to do in Dublin, Ireland
+Additional Things to Do in Dublin, Ireland

 Day Trip to Another City in Ireland